 Note: Regarding options 1 and 2, if you are using the RPM GUI to access a remote RPM server, these options will obviously prevent that from working.
 Also, if the security scanner and RPM are on the same computer, your security scanner will continue to flag Firebird as being vulnerable.

-Option 3: The last resort we recommend is to actually change the 'sysdba' password.
+Option 3: Another security measure we recommend is to actually change the 'sysdba' password.
 To do so, follow these steps.

 - Open a command prompt by choosing Run from the Windows Start menu, typing cmd.exe, and pressing OK.

 - Run the following command: "C:\Program Files\Firebird\Firebird_2_5\bin\gsec.exe" -user sysdba -password masterkey -mo sysdba -pw NewPass1